bparanj/crystal/electronics/experiments/queue/linear-relationship.md

   2. Measure the current through the diode at each voltage step.
   3. Plot Voltage (V) on the x-axis and Current (I) on the y-axis.

-- Expected Result: A non-linear, exponential curve.
+Result: A non-linear, exponential curve.
 At low voltages, current remains nearly zero (cutoff region); once the threshold (around 0.7V for silicon) is crossed, current rises rapidly.

 These experiments show: